Recommended reading

 ‘Foreword to the Third Edition: Grounds for Hope’ (pages xi - xxvi)

-Content note: this excerpt references sexual assault and touches on suicide, it may not be the best option for everyone.
+Content note: this excerpt references sexual assault and touches on suicide.
+This may not be the best option for everyone.

 Why read it in this moment?